-The drying keeps all nutrients, vitamins, and minerals and the tannins in the tea.
+The drying keeps all nutrients, vitamins, and minerals, and tannins in the tea.
 So dried tea is actually full of healthy components.
 This makes green, white, or Oolong tea very beneficial teas for health reasons.

 The Japanese Sencha- is it really a healthy Tea?